erandiganepola/vxquery/vxquery-rest/src/site/markdown/index.md

-# VXQuery REST API
+# VXQuery REST Server

-VXQuery REST API allows users to submit queries and receive results either synchronously or asynchronously.
+VXQuery REST Server allows users to submit queries and receive results either synchronously or asynchronously through the exposed REST API.
 Along with the statement to be executed, few other parameters can be given as well.
 Complete REST API specification can be found at [REST API Specification](specification.html).

+## Installation

+No additional steps needed to be taken to get the REST Server up and running.
+That is, setting up a VXQuery cluster will automatically start the REST Server on port `8080`.
+Please see [VXQuery Cluster Setup](../user_cluster_installation.html) to understand how a VXQuery cluster is setup.

-## Example
+## Getting Started

 Suppose we want to execute a very simple XQuery like: